RubensZimbres/Repo-2018/README.md

 <b> Raspberry Pi3 - IoT Project</b>

-<b> Not ready yet </b> In this project I will use Raspberry Pi3 and attach a sensor and then send telemetry data to Amazon AWS IoT service, integrated with S3, Quick Sight and Cloud Watch.
+<b> | Not ready yet | </b> In this project I will use Raspberry Pi3 and attach a sensor and then send telemetry data to Amazon AWS IoT service, integrated with DynamoDB, S3, Quick Sight and Cloud Watch.
 I also plan to deploy a Deep Learning trained model into the device for classification purposes.

 <b> TENSORFLOW </b>